ChristofferCJ/bioinfo/project5/README.md

 # Project 5

 ## How to run
+`dotnet` version 6 is required to run this program.\
+To run this program, place the phylip file you would like to parse into the `PhylipFiles` folder in the project.
+Then, refer to the file in `Program.cs` by writing the name of the file on line 4.
+To specify an output file, write the name of the output file on line 11 of `Program.cs`.
 ## Introduction
 This project is involved with making an efficient implementation of a NJ algorithm, namely the Saitou and Nei algorithm.
 The project benchmarks this implementation against other NJ algortihms, namely QuickTree and RapidNJ.